HathorNetwork/hathor-wallet-mobile/QA.md

     1. Turn on the `Show amounts on notification`
     1. Turn off the `Enabled Push Notification`
     1. Try to turn on the `Show amounts on notification`
-        1. it should not be enabled
+        1. it should not be possible
     1. Turn on the `Enabled Push Notification`
+        1. `Show amounts on notification` should be on
     1. Turn off the `Show amounts on notification`
     1. Turn off the `Enabled Push Notification`
 1. **Try to send a notification with `push-notification` feature toggle turned off**